alexforencich/cocotbext-i2c/README.md

 ## Documentation and usage examples

-See the `tests` directory and [verilog-i2c](https://github.com/alexforencich/verilog-i2c) for complete testbenches using these modules.
+See the `tests` directory, [taxi](https://github.com/fpganinja/taxi), and [verilog-i2c](https://github.com/alexforencich/verilog-i2c) for complete testbenches using these modules.